CPunch/gopenfusion/README.md

 A toy implementation of the [Fusionfall Packet Protocol](https://openpunk.com/pages/fusionfall-openfusion/) written in Go.

-## Login Sever
+## Landwalker demo

-An example login server implementation exists in `server/`.
-This implementation should be compatible with existing OpenFusion databases, however this only exists as an example and doesn't direct clients to a shard server (they're softlocked after the tutorial, or during character selection).
+An implementation of a landwalker server is located in `server/`.
+This includes a functional login server and a dummy shard (supporting the minimum amount of packets necessary).
+The DB implementation in `core/db/` matches the OpenFusion 1.4 SQLite tables, which the login server located in `server/` uses.
+There's no support for NPCs nor other players, and is liable to softlock the client.

 ## Generating structures